tdewolff/Dex/README.md

 Installation
 ------------

 Download the zipfile from Git and extract.
-Move the files onto your webserver and access that with your browser.
+Move the files onto your webserver and access it with your browser.
 The setup page will show and a (SQLite) database is created containing all site-specific data.

 Accessing the admin panel is done by appending admin/ to the base site URL.
 Removing database.sqlite3 will reinitiate the setup process.